Kimjang: Kimchi-Making Experience 김장

 Kimchi in a container.

-I remember as a child, gathering around this big tub with my brother and mom of brined cabbage smothered in spicy marinade.
+I remember, as a child, gathering around this big tub with my brother and mom of brined cabbage smothered in spicy marinade.
 My mom would feed my brother and me the freshly made kimchi and ask us if the seasoning was right.
-Looking back at that time now, it was a fun family happening in our home.
+Looking back at that time now, it was a fun family event in our home.

 Students lined up on either side of long tables with aluminum pans filled with marinade and brined cabbage.
-After suiting up in their kimchi-making gear (apron and food gloves), the students were hard at work making their own kimchi which they would later get to take home.
+After suiting up in their kimchi-making gear (an apron and food gloves), the students were hard at work making their own kimchi which they would later get to take home.

 Here are pictures of my three kids working hard to make their kimchi.